 Step by step woodworking project about park bench plans.
 If you want to enhance the look of your garden with a wooden park bench, you should know there are many designs you could choose from.
 If you want a quick project at a decent price, you could build a seat bench, by using pine or cedar boards.
 Nevertheless, you could still keep the expenditures under control and build a nice bench, if you use quality materials (redwood, cedar) and add a simple back support.
 Irrespective of your choice, make sure the lumber boards are perfectly straight and in a good condition (look for cracks, chips, twists, wanes).

-After you design the bench, as to fit your needs and tastes best, you have to buy the materials required for the project, from your local diy store.
-Afterwards, you should prepare the power tools, such as: a drill machinery, a screwdriver, a circular saw, a sander and a router.
-Check out these garden bench plans, if you wan to see another approach.
+After you design the bench, you have to buy the materials required for the project, from your local diy store.
+Afterwards, you should prepare the power tools: a drill machinery, a screwdriver, a circular saw, a sander and a router.
+Check out these garden bench plans, if you want to see another approach.
 Work with good judgement and with attention, making sure you measure the components several times, before performing the cuts.

 - A – 2 pieces of 2×4 lumber 23” long FRONT LEGS